 Computing

-Computers are now part of everyday life.
+Computers are part of everyday life.
 For most of us, technology is essential to our lives, at home and at work.
 'Computational thinking' is a skill children must be taught if they are to be ready for the workplace and able to participate effectively in this digital world.

-The new national curriculum for computing has been developed to equip our young people with the foundational skills, knowledge and understanding of computing they will need for the rest of their lives.
+The national curriculum for computing has been developed to equip our young people with the foundational skills, knowledge and understanding of computing they will need for the rest of their lives.

 Through the programme of study for computing at Bolton St Catherine's Academy, they will learn how computers and computer systems work, they will design and build programs, develop their ideas using technology and create a range of content.